vshn/puppet-in-docker/README.md

 All components can be run by themselves.
 Documentation about each component can be found in their respective directory.

+### Docker Compose

+There are Docker Compose configuration files available to conveniently start a full environment locally:

+* `docker-compose.yaml`: Builds all images locally and starts the whole stack.
+* `docker-compose-images.yaml`: Uses the automatically built images from the `vshn` namespace on Docker Hub
+* `docker-compose-legacy.yaml`: Configures the whole stack to support Puppet 3 backends (master and old PuppetDB).

 ## Internals

 ### Docker Entrypoint